bonomjy07/Automatic-Grading-Program/README.md

 What student's program does ?
 ---------------------------------------------------------------------------------------------------------------------------------
-Main job is to create hash file("student.hsh") with progressive overflow using "studenet.dat" file that store records.
+Main job is to create hash file("student.hsh") with progressive overflow using "studenet.dat" file that store records And Print search number for record.

 1. Create hash file(student.hsh) by referecing student.dat that store some record.
 2. Print search length for certain records.